Kellen-Linse/kellenlinse.com/README.md

 - [ ] Fix sizing issue present in projects (possibly replace react-material-ui-carousel library as it seems to be the root cause of the issue, as it receives it's size from it's children)
 - [ ] Add reset button for particles
 - [ ] Determine whether it is possible to add a top limit to the number of particles on screen.
+- [ ] Refactor Components into more reusable pieces.

 ## Credit: